LOS ANGELES (Swing Update) – The 144-man squad of the Riviera has 88 players who have combined to win 496 times on the PGA Tour.

-"It's not really a secret – it's been nine months of hard work," said Mickelson.
-"And then during the night, I was beating fast at a speed of 6 mph, biometric swing studies, taking the weaknesses to make them strong, it was time to play sports." was a whole training process, it was a lot of work, but days like that are worth it. "
+"It's not really a secret.
+It was nine months of hard work, "said Mickelson.
+"And during the night, I swung 6 mph fast.
+These were biometric swing studies, taking the weaknesses to make them strong.
+It was the hour of the gym.
+It was a whole process of training.
+It's a lot of work, but days like this are worth it. "

 Mickelson won the Mexican championship last year for his first win in more than four years, the longest drought of his career.
-Even when he was not winning, he was a finalist of the majors three years in a row.
+Even when he was not a winner, he was a finalist in major tournaments three years in a row.

 Woods spent five years without winning, but it was different.
 During a four-year period during which he underwent four surgeries on the back, he played only 19 times on the PGA Tour and did not register until he did so. only one of the top 10.
 To have won last year, to be just below the world 's top 10, is a reason for optimism.